Brownies with Salted Tahini Buttercream

 - 2 teaspoons vanilla extract

-- Preheat the oven to 350 °F. Line a 9″ square baking dish with aluminum foil, extending the foil over the edges to form handles, and grease the foil.
+- Preheat the oven to 350 °F. Line a 9″ square metal baking dish with parchment paper, extending the paper over the edges to form handles, and grease well.

 - Combine the melted butter and sugar together in a small bowl, whisking until smooth and shiny.
 In a large bowl, combine the eggs, cocoa powder, salt, baking powder, and vanilla.
 Whisk by hand for about 5 minutes, until well combined.
 Add the melted butter/sugar mixture to the egg/cocoa mixture, stirring until smooth.
 Add in the flour, stirring just until the flour is incorporated.